mirameen/Extendible-hashing/README.md

 A Gui window will open

-## Screenshots of tthe simulator :-
+## Screenshots of the simulator :-

 <img src="images/exh-1.PNG">